CoralVentures/coral_flutter/docs/naming_conventions.md

 1. repository lives in specific application repo
 2. repository is promoted and becomes an independent library

-For 1), the directory strucutre should look like this:
+For 1), the directory structure should look like this:

 ```md
 lib/